-■ FINAL EXAM: 50%
+FINAL EXAM:

-Only the students who have attended 70% of the face-to-face activities and have passed the practical sessions (5 points) and tutorials/workshop (3 points) may take this exam.
-The students who have lost the right to take the final exam because they did not meet these requirements will be classified as FAIL in the ordinary call record.
+Only the students who have attended 70% of the face-to-face activities and have passed the practical sessions (5 points) and tutorials/workshop (3 points) may access to the final evaluation.
+The students who did not fulfill any of these requirements will be classified as FAIL in the ordinary call record and their numeric mark will be ZERO.

 The final exam will take place at the end of the second semester at the date, time and place previously established by the academic authorities of the centre.
 In this exam, no longer than three hours, the students must demonstrate the knowledge acquired in the practical and seminar sessions by answering a series of theoretical questions related to all aspects of the work carried out both in the laboratory and in the computer room.
 The qualification of this exam will suppose 50% of the final mark, being necessary, for weighting purposes with the other qualifications, that the student obtains at least a mark of 4 points.

-Those students who fail more than 3 practices, or whose mark, once the weightings have been applied, does not reach the minimum score of 5 points, must attend the extraordinary call.
-This exam will be only theoretical for those students who, even though they failed the course in the ordinary call, have passed the practical session (with 3 or less practices failed).
-For those students who lost the right to the final exam in the ordinary call due to their absence at face-to-face activities, for having failed more than 3 practices, or for not having passed the average mark of 5 points in the set of practices, in the extraordinary call they will pass a theoretical-practical exam, having both parts an equal weight.
+Those students who failed the subject in the ordinary call because they do not fulfill the requirements to access the final evaluation, or whose mark, once the weightings have been applied, does not reach the minimum score of 5 points, must attend the extraordinary call.
+This exam will be only theoretical for those students who, even though they failed the course in the ordinary call, have passed the practical session (minimum average score of 5 and with 3 or less practices failed).
+For those students who failed the subject in the ordinary call for having failed more than 3 practices, or for not having passed the average score of 5 points in the set of practices, they will pass a theoretical-practical exam in the extraordinary call, having both parts an equal weight.
 The final mark of this extraordinary exam will be obtained from the average between both parts, being necessary a score equal to or greater than 4 points out of 10 in each part.
-Those students who have not achieved a minimum mark of 3 points in the guided activities must deliver, before the extraordinary call, a set of activities similar to those carried out throughout the course and get a minimum mark greater than 3 points.
+Those students who have not achieved a minimum mark of 3 points in the guided activities must deliver, before the extraordinary call, a set of activities similar to those carried out throughout the course and get a minimum mark of 3 points.